Habrador/Unity-Programming-Patterns/README.md

 ## 21. Factory

-Sometimes it's useful to collect all methods on how to create new objects in their own class.
+It can be useful to collect all methods on how to create new objects in their own class.
+This makes the code better organized.
+For each object you make you have to allocate some memory, and by creating all objects in a central area it makes it easier to monitor these allocations.

 **How to implement?**